 In this article, I will discuss how to create a size guide that works along with some of the best online size guides out there.

 Size and fit are one of the main problems for e-commerce retailers.
 For the majority of consumers size changes dependant on the brand, country and material.
 With consumers unable to try items on and wrong-size purchases this contributes to high return rates.

 “You can't create bricks and mortar experience online, but you can create a real-life experience with the help of technology.”

 There are a few solutions to this problem however, one popular online strategy is sizing guides.
 When implemented well, the size guides offer practical value, user interaction and improved user experience.

+a.
 Don’t dismiss customer reviews

-Customers who have already bought the product will know whether the item is small fit or oversized.
+Customers who have already bought the product will know whether the item is a small fit or oversized.
 It is very important to publish comments without any filtration as these could assist other consumers when selecting a size.

+b.
 Why is the online size guide so important?

 The majority of returns for e-commerce products are due to the consumer being unsatisfied with the fit.
 Reducing the return rates is a huge focus and well-executed size guides can make a significant impact on the bottom-line

 Online shopping can quickly become an inconvenience especially when customers are indecisive about what size is right from them.
 Most e-commerce websites have reacted to known predicaments and offer free returns to improve the customer experience.
 However, size guides could instantly give the customer more certainty when purchasing online which essentially boost sales.